leark/Library.Solution/README.md

     ``cd Library.Solution``

-* You should now have a folder `VendorOrderTracker.Solution` with the following structure.
+* You should now have a folder `Library.Solution` with the following structure.
     <pre>Library.Solution
     ├── .gitignore
     ├── ...